demonicpagan/demonicpagan.github.io/_posts/2014-11-23-stormbot-v7-update.md

 I think I will copy/paste that into my posts here as well, starting with the push I just made a few moments ago.

-Also, since the Stormbot v7 collection isn't listed under my repos on my main page, here is location to that project [Stormbot v7](https://github.com/StormbotTCL/Stormbot7)
+Also, since the Stormbot v7 collection isn't listed under my repos on my main page, here is location to that project.<br />
+[Stormbot v7](https://github.com/StormbotTCL/Stormbot7)

 > [Coder's message] <br />